-"The three countries have many scientists and intellectuals who can contribute to the advancement of Iran, Tajikistan and
+"The three countries have many scientists and intellectuals who can contribute to the advancement of Iran, Tajikistan and Afghanistan," he added.

 The Iranian president heading a high-ranking political-economic delegation, arrived in the Tajik capital of Dushanbe on the final leg of his two-nation Central Asian tour on Tuesday.

 Upon arrival in Dushanbe, the president and his entourage were warmly welcomed by President Imomali Rakhmonov.